 Machines have been providing direct communications since the telegraph (the first landline) was developed in the 1830s and 1840s.
-Described as “wireless telegraphy,” the first radio voice transmission took place on June 3, 1900, providing another necessary component for developing the Internet of Things.
+Described as “wireless telegraphy,” the first radio voice transmission took place on June 3, 1900, providing a necessary component for developing the Internet of Things.
 The development of computers began in the 1950s.

 Global Positioning Satellites (GPS) became a reality in early 1993, with the Department of Defense providing a stable, highly functional system of 24 satellites.
-This was quickly followed by privately owned, commercial satellites being placed in orbit.
-Satellites and landlines provide basic communications for much of the IoT.
+This was quickly followed by privately owned, commercial satellites being placed in orbit, making the IIoT much more functional.

 Realizing the Concept

 The Internet of Things, as a concept, wasn’t officially named until 1999, but one of the first examples of an IoT is from the early 1980s, and was a Coca Cola machine, located at the Carnegie Mellon University.
 Local programmers would connect through the Internet to the refrigerated appliance, and check to see if there was a drink available, and if it was cold, before making the trip to purchase one.

 Kevin Ashton, MIT’s Executive Director of Auto-ID Labs, coined the phrase “Internet of Things” in 1999.
 He was the first to describe the IoT, while making a presentation for Procter & Gamble, but the definition of the IoT has evolved over time.
 Mr. Ashton stated: